 28. The Koira-Rajamunda road appeared to be the most robust PPP candidate in the sample due to a large amount of mining activity in the area.
-Even with the conservative growth rates used in the Base Case analysis, Koria-Rajamunda would have a very high return of 48.60%, primarily due to toll revenue income generated by the higher paying mining trucks.
-Reducing the tariff rates by 50% for cars, light commercial vehicles and buses, but only by 25% for trucks, and increasing the cost of the road 20% would result in a 19.5% EIRR and viable PPP project.
+Even with the conservative growth rates used in the Base Case analysis, Koria-Rajamunda would have a very high return of 48.60 percent, primarily due to toll revenue income generated by the higher paying mining trucks.
+Reducing the tariff rates by 50 percent for cars, light commercial vehicles and buses, but only by 25 percent for trucks, and increasing the cost of the road 20 percent would result in a 19.5 percent EIRR and viable PPP project.

-Annex 10: Safeguard Policy Issues
+Annex 10: Safeguard Policy Issues INDIA: Orissa State Roads Project

-Environment Impact Management
+Environment Management